milessabin/milessabin.com/src/html/_posts/2015-11-10-macro-compat-1.1.0.md

 ---

 Whoops!
-Binary compatibility was broken in 1.0.3 and again in 1.0.6. <span class="break"></span> In version 1.0.7 binary compatability with 1.0.3-5 were been restored and 1.0.6 is now deprecated.
+Binary compatibility was broken in 1.0.3 and again in 1.0.6. <span class="break"></span> In version 1.0.7 binary compatability with 1.0.3-5 has been restored and 1.0.6 is now deprecated.
 The binary compatibility breaking changes have been moved to 1.1.0 and hopefully the addition of [MiMa][mima] to the build will make a recurrence of this sort of breakage much less likely in future.